FLming/CRNN.tf2/README.md

 ```

 And now `Tensorflow lite` also can convert this model, that means you can deploy it to Android, iOS etc.

+Note.
+Decoders can't convert to `Tensorflow lite` because of the `StringLookup` layer.
+Use the softmax layer or None.